Atashnezhad/XGBoost_Hyperparameters_Tuning/README.md

 ### Visualization of searching progress
 ---
+Following plot shows the searching progress of agents in the space of solutions.

 <div style="text-align:center"><img src="figures/__results___23_0.png" /></div>

 ### Train XGBoost using best hyperparamters
 ---
+Now that the hyperparameters were found, they are fed into the XGBoost algorithm and the XGBoost is applied for training and testing procedures respectively.
 ```python
 [0]	train-auc:0.969407	valid-auc:0.968665
 Multiple eval metrics have been passed: 'valid-auc' will be used for early stopping.